lynn0702/Torchlite/torchlite.md

 Courageous, versatile, and stalwart warriors, fighters master a formidable arsenal of arms and armor.
 Common career paths your fighter might pursue include:

-▶ A mercenary, trading martial prowess for coin wherever battles are fought and bravery is required.
+▶ A *mercenary*, trading martial prowess for coin wherever battles are fought and bravery is required.
-▶ A commander, taking leadership of military units and marshaling soldiers in service of a greater strategy.
+▶ A *commander*, taking leadership of military units and marshaling soldiers in service of a greater strategy.
-▶ An adept, perfecting martial arts as a spiritual discipline and matching their technique against new challenges as a path to personal growth.
+▶ An *adept*, perfecting martial arts as a spiritual discipline and matching their technique against new challenges as a path to personal growth.
-▶ A berserker, losing themselves in savage battle rage to unleash implacable fury on all who oppose them.
+▶ A *berserker*, losing themselves in savage battle rage to unleash implacable fury on all who oppose them.
-▶ A spellsword, a warrior who dabbles in the arcane arts to enhance their combat prowess with battle magic.
+▶ A *spellsword*, a warrior who dabbles in the arcane arts to enhance their combat prowess with battle magic.

 ##### Fighter Quick Roles